 About Non-GAAP Financial Measures

-Non-GAAP measures are subject to inherent limitations because they do not include all of the expenses included under GAAP and because they involve the exercise of judgment of which charges are excluded from the non-GAAP financial measure.
-However, Perficient’s management compensates for these limitations by providing the relevant disclosure of the items excluded in the calculation of EBITDAS, non-GAAP net income and non-GAAP net income per share.
-In addition, some items that are excluded from non-GAAP net income and non-GAAP earnings per share can have a material impact on cash.
+Non-GAAP financial measures are subject to inherent limitations because they do not include all of the expenses included under GAAP and because they involve the exercise of discretionary judgment as to which charges are excluded from the non-GAAP financial measure.
+However, Perficient’s management compensates for these limitations by providing the relevant disclosure of the items excluded in the calculation of EBITDAS, adjusted net income, and adjusted net income per share.
+In addition, some items that are excluded from adjusted net income and adjusted earnings per share can have a material impact on cash.
 Management compensates for these limitations by evaluating the non-GAAP measure together with the most directly comparable GAAP measure.
-Perficient has historically provided non-GAAP measures to the investment community as a supplement to its GAAP results, to enable investors to evaluate Perficient’s business performance in the way that management does.
-Perficient’s definition may be different from similar non-GAAP measures used by other companies and/or analysts.
+Perficient has historically provided non-GAAP financial measures to the investment community as a supplement to its GAAP results to enable investors to evaluate Perficient’s business performance in the way that management does.
+Perficient’s definition may be different from similar non-GAAP financial measures used by other companies and/or analysts.

 The non-GAAP adjustments, and the basis for excluding them, are outlined below:

 Perficient has incurred expense on amortization of intangible assets primarily related to various acquisitions.
 Management excludes these items for the purposes of calculating EBITDAS, adjusted net income, and adjusted net income per share.
 Perficient believes that eliminating this expense from its non-GAAP financial measures is useful to investors because the amortization of intangible assets can be inconsistent in amount and frequency, and is significantly impacted by the timing and magnitude of Perficient’s acquisition transactions, which also vary substantially in frequency from period to period.